-Our district website is www.twinriversusd.org.
-All Twin Rivers schools maintain websites.
-From the district website, you can click the "Schools" link to find your child's school website.
+Our district website is www.trusd.net.
+All Twin Rivers schools maintain their own websites.
+From the district website, you can click the "Our Schools" link to find your child's school website.

 1.5 Nondiscrimination in District Programs & Activities